 - Fantastically Indifferent

 - It Can't Be Helped

 - Not So Stoic

 - Stiff Upper Lip

 - Chirico Cuvie, from Armored Trooper VOTOMS, of the desensitized war veteran kind.
 He's in fact the inspiration of many mecha protagonists that came afterwards, like the below mentioned Heero and Sousuke, as well as Setsuna F Seiei.

-- Yuki Nagato from Suzumiya Haruhi has NO facial expressions.
+- Yuki Nagato from Haruhi Suzumiya has NO facial expressions.
 Ever.
-This isn't even a question of why she doesn't do it, it's more like she does not have expressions because her body is an interface and wasn't programed for it.
+This isn't even a question of why she doesn't do it, it's more like she is physically incapable of forming expressions because her body is an interface and wasn't programmed for it.
 If she talks, it's always monotone.
 She avoids being creepy, by bringing loads and loads of badass-ness and hug-urges.
-As we know from Character Development, she has emotions (Which is an important aspect of her characterization) and Kyon has taken to trying to read her emotional state.
+As we know from Character Development, she has emotions (which is an important aspect of her characterization) and Kyon has taken to trying to read her emotional state.
 Pondering what she is feeling and why are questions for both Kyon and the reader.
 In Disappearance, Koizumi also observes possible changes in Yuki and Kyon suggests that Haruhi may also have noticed Yuki's emotions.
 In Surprise Ryoko, back from deletion, also observes that Yuki has moved beyond being a "mere terminal," asking Emiri if she and Emiri would ever attain that state.

 - Silver Knight from .hack//SIGN fits this trope perfectly, breaking character only once during a funny conversation with Mimiru near the end of the series.
 And then there's .hack//Legend of the Twilight...